This is one of four ECS Categorization Fields, and indicates the highest level in the ECS category hierarchy.

 The value of this field can be used to inform how these kinds of events should be handled.
 They may warrant different retention, different access control, it may also help understand whether the data coming in at a regular interval or not.

-This value indicates an event that describes an alert or notable event, triggered by a detection rule executing externally to the Elastic Stack.
+This value indicates an event such as an alert or notable event, triggered by a detection rule executing externally to the Elastic Stack.

 event.kind:alert is often populated for events coming from firewalls, intrusion detection systems, endpoint detection and response systems, and so on.